 - Ignore files across all repos on your system

 Use gitignore to prevent tracking of files

 Create a .gitignore file in your Git repo to prevent Git from staging unwanted files.
-Share the .gitignore in the default branch in your repo, so you and your team can update it to change which files to ignore.
+Share .gitignore in the default branch in your repo.
+You and your team can update the file to change which types of files to ignore.